 All of these groups have something important to offer, but they also have limitations.
 It is therefore important to at least understand the opinions and logic of each group when making decisions that could significantly impact the success, or failure, of a business.

-We included sources that are reliable, reputable, and which provide full-text access for public viewing.
+We included cybersecurity journals and reports that are reliable, reputable, and which provide full-text access for public viewing.

 It is important for business leaders to be able to find relevant, applicable material, and to understand that material quickly and without a background in technology.